RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

    | (2) has no usage in HOME area :tt:`/mmfs1/crsp/home`, this is a correct behavior.
    |     The 0.001 GB is used only by account related files.
 Currently the user
    |     used 6 out of 40 files (40 is a quota).
-   | (3) is a member of UCINetID-PI LAB and used 39.799 GB of the allocated 1024 GB LAB area
+   | (3) is a member of UCInetID-PI LAB and used 39.799 GB of the allocated 1024 GB LAB area
-   |     in :tt:`/mmfs1/crsp/lab/UCINetID-pi` and 2900 files (quota 100000).
+   |     in :tt:`/mmfs1/crsp/lab/UCInetID-pi` and 2900 files (quota 100000).
    |     The total usage of the LAB area by all lab members is 374.092 GB.

    Note the path naming on CRSP and HPC3: